Nonequilibrium dynamical cluster theory: Introduction

-We then apply it to the interaction-quench problem in the Hubbard model in 1D and 2D, where we change the strength of the interaction abruptly in time.
-In cold atoms, where effective interactions can be tuned with Feshbach resonace or by changing the depth of optical lattice potentials, quantum quenches have become a standard procedure to trigger nonequilibrium dynamics \cite{Greiner2002,Chen2011,Trotzky2012,Cheneau2012}, and the problem has attracted broad theoretical interests \cite{KollathLauchliAltman2007, ManmanaWesselNoackMuramatsu2007, MoeckelKehrein2008, EcksteinKollarWerner2009, BarmettlerPunkGritsevDemlerAltman2009, Karrasch2012, WernerTsujiEckstein2012, Hamerla2013a, Tsuji2013, Hamerla2013b}.
-A naive expectation is that after the quench the system is highly excited and is characterized by a high effective temperature, so that the nonlocal correlations might be wiped out, as in equilibrium at high temperatures.
-However, we shall reveal that in 2D the momentum distribution, after experiencing prethermalization \cite{BergesBorsanyiWetterich2004, MoeckelKehrein2008, EcksteinKollarWerner2009}, exhibits a {\it momentum-dependent relaxation dynamics}: the distribution relaxes to the thermal one faster in the antinodal region [around $(0,\pi)$ or $(\pi,0)$ in the Brillouin zone] than in the nodal region [around $(\pi/2,\pi/2)$].
-The momentum-dependent relaxation, observed only when we go from the single-site to cluster formalism, comes from the nonlocal correlations.
-This observation is consistent with the quasiparticle lifetime of the marginal Fermi liquid, which is highly anisotropic in momentum space.
-We also examine a 1D system, with a comparison to exact DMRG result, to find rapid thermalization of the double occupancy similar to the 2D case apart from additional oscillations due to divergences at the band edges in the density of states.
+We then apply this scheme to the interaction-quench problem in the Hubbard model in 1D and 2D, changing the strength of the interaction abruptly in time.
+In cold atoms, where effective interactions can be tuned using Feshbach resonaces or by changing the depth of optical lattice potentials, quantum quenches have become a standard procedure to trigger nonequilibrium dynamics,\cite{Greiner2002,Chen2011,Trotzky2012,Cheneau2012} and the problem has attracted broad theoretical interests.\cite{KollathLauchliAltman2007, ManmanaWesselNoackMuramatsu2007, MoeckelKehrein2008, EcksteinKollarWerner2009, BarmettlerPunkGritsevDemlerAltman2009, Karrasch2012, WernerTsujiEckstein2012, Hamerla2013a, Tsuji2013, Hamerla2013b} A naive expectation is that after the quench the system is highly excited and is characterized by a high effective temperature, so that the nonlocal correlations might be wiped out, as in equilibrium at high temperatures.
+However, we will show that in 2D the momentum distribution, after experiencing prethermalization,\cite{BergesBorsanyiWetterich2004, MoeckelKehrein2008, EcksteinKollarWerner2009} exhibits a {\it momentum-dependent relaxation dynamics}: the distribution relaxes to the thermal one faster in the antinodal region [around $(0,\pi)$ or $(\pi,0)$ in the Brillouin zone] than in the nodal region [around $(\pi/2,\pi/2)$].
+The momentum-dependent relaxation, observable only when we go from the single-site to the cluster formalism, comes from the nonlocal correlations.
+Our finding is consistent with the quasiparticle lifetime of the marginal Fermi liquid, which is highly anisotropic in momentum space.

+We also examine a 1D system, where we can benchmark the cluster calculations rigorously by comparing the time-evolution to numerically exact DMRG results, and test the convergence of the results with respect to the cluster size.
+Here, we find a rapid thermalization of the double occupancy similar to the 2D case, apart from additional oscillations due to divergences in the density of states at the band edges.